TheRog-007/RogsTextAdventure_JS/README.md

 I have recently finished a massively intensive course in JavaScript beginner to expert and I now know how to do it!

+This version obviously uses CSS and I composed some music for it - enjoy!